??? The Best Tutors Work on Core Skills???

 Tutors Should Help with Skills

-The right tutor will not only help a student with content for a particular class but will also help him or her improve core skills, such as reading comprehension, writing, and study skills, that last a lifetime.
+The right tutor will not only help a student with content for a particular class but will also help him or she improve core skills, such as reading comprehension, writing, and study skills, that last a lifetime.
 Sometimes, students simply don't know how to study, and, for example, they try to cram for exams at the last minute.
 A good tutor can show students how to pace themselves and how to spread out their studying for optimal test results.
 This is the type of skill that will benefit students and help them become more independent and successful in later studies and in college.

 Good Tutors Make Sure Students are Doing the Work

 Good tutors, whether they work on academic or test preparation, such as for the ISEE or SSAT, make sure that students are doing their own work.
 They know that students learn the most from doing their work independently.
-Ethical tutors also work with schools and teachers, rather than hiding their work, to make sure they understand school assignments and that the students are following the teachers directions.
+Ethical tutors also work with schools and teachers, rather than hiding their work, to make sure they understand school assignments and that the students are following the teacher’s directions.
 In addition, tutors should never cross the ethical lines and culture of the school.
 Instead, they need to understand what schools allow and what they don't and abide by these rules.
 The more familiar the tutors are with the schools, their assignments, and their cultures, the more useful tutors will be to students and the more likely they are to benefit students in the long term by making sure students are working independently.
-In fact, the best tutors make sure that their students won't need them one day when they can do all the work on their own.
+In fact, the best tutors make sure that their students won’t need them one day when they can do all the work on their own.